Massage Therapy & Bodywork

 HOW TUINA WORKS ON MUSCLES?

 Tuina works close to the bone at the muscle attachments.
 It is at these sites that cells are stimulated to promote regeneration of muscle and bone.
-Its affects on the muscular system include increasing the metabolic rate of cellular tissue releasing spasms and pain.
+Its effects on the muscular system include increasing the metabolic rate of cellular tissue releasing spasms and pain.
 Through the relaxation of muscles, anatomic malpositions can be corrected, tissue adhesions loosened, joint synovial fluid increased and nutrition of cartilage improved.

 IMPROVES LYMPHATIC DRAINAGE